WVUHPC/Introduction-HPC/_episodes/02-cli.md

 ## Connecting to the cluster

 Now it is time to get into the cluster.
+You can find this instructions also in the [Setup Episode](/setup.html).

 Open a terminal shell and type: